+File Open

-File Open Indicates whether a file is being created (Create) or the user is appending data (Append) to an existing .dat file.
+Indicates whether a file is being created (Create) or the user is appending data (Append) to an existing .dat file.

-Feature This notifies GEOPAK of the feature type that the extract graphics will put in the DTM.
-Type Spots - Random survey points.
-Can also be vertices of a Line or a Line String.
+Feature Type This notifies GEOPAK of the feature type that the extract graphics will put in the DTM.
 Spots - Random survey points.
 Can also be vertices of a Line or a Line String.

 Breaks - Designate linear features such as edges of pavement, ditch bottoms, ridges, etc. No triangle leg will cross a Break.

-Boundary - The external boundary of the digital terrain model - only per .dat file.
+$Boundary-The\ external\ boundary\ of\ the\ digital\ terrain\ model-only\ per\ .dat\ file.$

 Contours - For use in extracting digitized or otherwise imported contours.